checkmarx-ts/checkmarx-github-action/README.md

 - If a build is failing due to "cxHigh", "cxMedium", "cxLow" or "cxOsaHigh", "cxOSAMedium", "cxOSALow" thresholds, it is recommended to use Checkmarx Portal to revise results and mark them properly using "Confirmed" or "Not Exploitable" states.
 These thresholds only will take into consideration results that are not marked as "Not Exploitable".

+- Make sure you Enable local and third party Actions for your repository: https://github.com/username/repo/settings/actions

 - Make sure, your Github action agents can connect to your Checkmarx Server first, before using this action.

 # Security: